alexouzounis/kubernetes-challenge/README.md

 This solution assumes that Minikube has already been started and configured `kubectl` to use it as the current context.
 This can be done by running `minikube start`.
-It also requires that the Tiller agent is running and in a ready state on your Minikube cluster which can be done by running `helm init`
+It also requires that the Tiller agent is running and in a ready state on your Minikube cluster, which can be done by running  the command`helm init` at the terminal with Helm installed.

 ## Build